Advocacy at EFF – Rainey Reitman

 We have this belief that you have to be ready for the next big event which means you need to have all of your ducks in a row if the next Ed Snowden shows up tomorrow.
 This means having a deep grassroots network across the nation ready to engage with us.
 We’re especially focused on college campuses these days, and our very informed member base that is willing to speak up.
 Giving them the tools to make a difference.

 I’m in regular communication with them about all these issues, so that if something breaking happens or a new opportunity shows up down the road they can jump in and make the biggest difference possible.
 So those are some of the things I think about when considering priority.
 It’s a hard battle choosing what we get involved with, and what we don’t is one of the hardest decisions that we have to make.

-Rainey: EFF leans towards people in the office who are able to make good decisions on their own.
-We also lean towards a consensus driven model of decision making, so when we’re deciding whether or not to take a particular position.
+Rainey: EFF leans towards people in the office who can make good decisions on their own.
+We also lean towards a consensus-driven model of decision making, so when we’re deciding whether or not to take a particular position.
 We get anyone in the organization who wants to get involved, in a room together, and just talk it out.
-Sometimes that’s a 15 minute conversation, and sometimes it’s half a day.
+Sometimes that’s a 15-minute conversation, and sometimes it’s half a day.